 Vanderbilt University was one of the many colleges that were trying to recruit Emily and Ashley during their first year (junior year) at IMG.
 They talked to the coaching staff multiple times a month for eight months straight before going on an official visit.
 When looking for a school, Ashley shared that “we were looking for great academics and a great team chemistry.
 Team chemistry is essential to us because being away from home we wanted to feel like we were at home in college.”

-Along with Vanderbilt, the twins were also looking at other schools, including Michigan, University of Miami, Texas, California, and Stanford.
+Along with Vanderbilt, the twins were also looking at other schools, including Michigan, the University of Miami, Texas, California, and Stanford.
 Their parents were both very supportive of their girl’s dreams, so they packed up and headed off to Nashville, Tennessee to see if Vanderbilt University was the right fit.
 Throughout their stay, Emily and Ashley were both impressed and thought that this could be a potential school.
 But, it is not uncommon for recruits to overlook or not recognize the red flags.

 At the end of the visit, the head coach called them into her office.
-That meeting with the coach was uncomfortable to the twins and their parents due to the amount of pressure the coaches were putting on them to commit by the end of their visit.
+That meeting with the coach was uncomfortable for the twins and their parents due to the amount of pressure the coaches were putting on them to commit by the end of their visit.
 Specifically, Ashley said, “the head coach said if I didn’t commit right that second they would offer my scholarship to a recruit that was coming the weekend after.
 That meant I could lose my scholarship.”
 As recruits, we expect some level of pressure from the coaches to commit, but in this situation, it was a red flag to more significant issues in the program.

-The coaches also told Emily and Ashley that if they committed they could and would play as guards.
+The coaches also told Emily and Ashley that if they committed they could and would play like guards.
 This role definition and the coaching staff’s commitment to the girls playing in this position was essential to both of the players as they felt they were not posts, nor did they want to play as posts.
 At the end of the day and due to the pressure that the girls felt the twins ended up committing to Vanderbilt University to play for the Commodores.

 Emily and Ashley both committed to Vanderbilt and were on campus as active students and athletes starting in June.
 As the team workouts began at Memorial Gym, it was apparent to them that they were not going to play in their expected and promised guard roles.
 It ended up that the coaches lied to them and they put the twins solely in the post positions.
 The girls were devastated and confused, Ashley shared “Emily and I both wanted to transfer before the summer was even over.”